CompuTec/computec-docs/docs/wms/administrator-guide/computec-gateway-service/weight-scale-configuration-manager.md

 ---
-sidebar_position: 7
+sidebar_position: 3
 ---

-# Weight Scale Configuration Manager
+# Weight Scale Configuration

 This document provides a step-by-step guide on how to configure CompuTec WeightScale manager.